 #Innsider’s guide to Vancouver

-With its trendy neighbourhoods, drink and dine hotspots and snow-capped mountains, Vancouver is the ideal mix of urban cool and on-your-doorstep wilderness adventure.
+With its trendy neighborhoods, drink and dine hotspots and snow-capped mountains, Vancouver is the ideal mix of urban cool and on-your-doorstep wilderness adventure.
 Within a 20km radius, you could be in the snow, strolling the beach, hiking through rainforest or kayaking around secluded coves.
 I mean, Vancouverites can be skiing in the morning, sunbathing in the afternoon and dining at world-class restaurants in the evening.
 Sound like your kinda place?
 Keep reading for our top #innsider picks.

 Hotspots in the ‘hood